-- Leaders from the Network Health Solutions Limited demonstrated they had the experience, capability and integrity to deliver the practice strategy and address risks to it. - They were knowledgeable about issues and priorities relating to the quality and future of services.
+- Leaders had the experience, capability and integrity to deliver the practice strategy and address risks to it. - They were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them. - Leaders at all levels were visible and approachable.
-They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership. - Staff we spoke with told us that the leaders of the organisation were available when required and they visited the site on a regular basis. - The organisation had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.
+They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership. - The practice had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.